Are you considering moving to Australia?

 Regardless of whether you are already set on moving to Australia or you are still unsure, this article will highlight the most important things to know before you go.

-These are our top 24 important facts to know before moving to Australia!
+These are our top 24 important facts to know before moving to Australia in 2022!

 All British citizens will require a visa to enter Australia, this applies for holidays, work or any other reason for your visit.